 Details Flavourful, flat podded, white-seeded bean, the best flavoured dwarf bean we have ever grown.
 I have been saving this variety from oblivion since about 1974.Botanical name Phaseolus VulgarisPrice per packet $4.00Packet contents 30Grower name Nev&Sue Sinclair

 Details pure white flowers.
 The pods enclose beans that are SWEET, and which remain GREEN once cooked.
 Try raw.
 These broad beans are my own selection, from possibly a random mutation, over 35 years ago.
 That original, pure white- flowered specimen caught my eye.
 I much preferred the flavour and colour of its beans, over others.
 I think you will, too.
 Kids love them raw,and as such they are wonderful in salads.
 In colder parts of the South Island and Inland North Island you dont want to sow broad beans between March and and early May if plants are over 10cm tall, heavy frosts will damage or kill.
 Plants under this size handle frosts well.

 Botanical name Vicia FabaPrice per packet $4.00Packet contents 30Grower name Nev&Sue Sinclair

 Between 1838 and 1839 the Cherokee people of the United States were forced to march across the Smoky Mountains to Oklahoma.
 This winter death march is known as the Trail of Tears as over 4,000 people died making the trip.

-In 1977 a member of Seed Savers Exchange named Dr. John Wyche from Hugo, Oklahoma donated these seeds to our collection.
+In 1977 a member of Seed Savers Exchange named Dr. John Wyche from Hugo, Oklahoma, USA donated seeds to there collection.
 It is thought that his Cherokee ancestors carried this heirloom bean with them on the Trail of Tears.